About a third of the episodes of the spinoff version of Pinky and the Brain used the Two Shorts format, occasionally with a quickie musical filler.

 Mixels: Mixed Up Special was a nine-shorts special.
 Seven of them were shorts that aired earlier in Mixels' first season and the other two were five- to six-minute 'minisodes' that debuted with the special.

 Toot & Puddle followed the ABA format when aired on television - a story, followed by the interstitial "Boomerang Song," followed by another story.
 The downloads offered on YouTube are presented as individual stories.
+When actually aired in the three shorts format, the rule was usually if not always that one story would be about Toot (and occasionally both Toot and Puddle) traveling the world, with the other story about an adventure at home in Pocket Hollow.

 The New Woody Woodpecker Show used the ABA three shorts format.
 The first and third shorts were about Woody while the second starred Chilly Willy instead.